 - 3x Membership Rewards® at restaurants worldwide, including takeout and delivery in the U.S.

-- 3x Membership Rewards® on transit including trains, buses, ferries, subway, and more
+- 3x Membership Rewards® on transit including trains, buses, ferries, subways, and more

 - 1x Membership Rewards® on other purchases